-I’m a dad, a retired judge, a banjo player, and amateur programmer and statistician.
-I do my programming in R, my version control in Github, and my blogging in Jekyll.
-Recently, I participated in two Kaggle competitions.
+I’m a dad, a retired judge, a banjo player, a Kentucky State Representative, an amateur programmer and statistician.
+I do my programming in R, my version control in Github, and my blogging in Squarespace.
+(Jekyll wore me out!)
+Two Kaggle competitions challenged my programming skills.
 The first was predicting who survived the Titanic and the second was predicting housing prices in Ames, Iowa.
-Currently, I’m experimenting with D3.js for visualization.
+Lately, I’ve been scraping Legislative Research Commission webpages using “rvest”.

 I’m interested in feedback loops, quantification of uncertainty, probability, the half-life of facts, economics and game theory.
 In short, I’m interested in learning about the world in a more mathematical, objective and firsthand way.